jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 **Claim Disputes**

-As mentioned, it’s easy to verify off-chain that order was fulfilled.
-If the processor is lying, anyone can easily detect this and issue a challenge on-chain.
+As mentioned, it’s easy to verify off-chain that an order was fulfilled.
+If the processor is lying, anyone can easily detect this and issue a challenge on-chain during the challenge period.
 By issuing the challenge, the [validator](https://docs.safe.global/safenet/core-components/validator) is accusing the processor of lying.
 Validators are incentivized to challenge false claims.
 A validator who challenges a false claim will receive the processor's collateral if the validator is shown to be correct.
 It's important to note that the validator must _also_ put up collateral to issue the challenge.

 When a claim is challenged, it means either: